Key Differences Between COMAT vs COMLEX Level 2 CE Exams

 The exam covers a wide array of topics including: emergency medicine, family medicine, internal medicine, obstetrics/gynecology, osteopathic principles and neuromusculoskeletal medicine, pediatrics, psychiatry, surgery, and other relevant areas.

-Unlike COMAT exams, the Level 2-CE exam is much longer at 400 items and is broken up into two four-hour sessions in the same day.
 This exam must be taken at a certified testing center.
 Questions on the Level 2-CE exam can range from single answer, multiple choice, matching items, and questions with audio-visual components.

 Much like your Level 1 exam, 400 is the minimum passing score for the Level 2-CE.
 Unlike the COMAT exams, it is required by the NBOME that you pass the Level 2-CE exam in order to continue on your path to becoming a licensed osteopathic physician.